henryburon/drone-delivery/drone_control/README.md

 4. Takeoff
    * Ensure the takeoff area is clear and flat.

 Launch the node to begin autonomous flight.
 For safety purposes, control can be switched back to manual at any time via flipping the RC's MANUAL control stick.
-In emergencies, flip the KILL switch to immediately power off the drone during flight.
+In emergencies, flip the KILL switch to immediately cut power to the drone.
+This should be used with caution, as the drone will likely take damage.

 #### Post-Flight Checklist